-Saw palmetto berry extracts are most effective against irritative prostate symptoms, which are often more troublesome than the obstructive symptoms.
+Saw palmetto berry extracts are most effective against the irritative prostate symptoms, especially nocturia, which are often more troublesome than the obstructive symptoms.

 The exact way in which Saw palmetto berry extracts work is unknown although there are several theories.
 While Saw palmetto does not alter the level of circulating testosterone hormone, it does appear to affect testosterone metabolism in prostate cells.

 Enlargement of the prostate gland due to benign prostatic hyperplasia (BPH) is dependent upon the conversion of testosterone to another more powerful hormone, dihydrotestosterone (DHT).
-This reaction is catalysed by an enzyme, 5-alpha-reductase, which is targeted by drugs such as finasteride and dutasteride, prescribed to treat BPH.
-The inhibition of testosterone metabolism reduces prostate size to improve urinary flow rate and obstructive symptoms.
+This reaction requires an enzyme, 5-alpha-reductase, which is targeted by some drugs prescribed to treat BPH, such as finasteride and dutasteride.
+Blocking the formatin of DHT reduces prostate size to improve urinary flow rate and obstructive symptoms.

-In prostate cell cultures, Saw palmetto extracts have also been shown to block the activity of 5α-reductase by up to 45%.
-Significant reductions in DHT production, and a resulting increase in cell testosterone concentrations, were also found in prostate biopsy samples from men who’d taken Serenoa repens extracts for 3 months.
+In prostate cell cultures, Saw palmetto extracts block the activity of 5α-reductase by up to 45%.
+Prostate biopsy samples also show significant reductions in DHT production, and a resulting increase in cell testosterone concentrations, in men who took Saw palmetto extracts for 3 months.
 These changes were most noticeable in biopsies taken from the middle lobe of the prostate.
-Selective shrinking of the central portion of the prostate, which directly surrounds the urethra, might explain why studies do not show appreciable shrinking of the whole gland in men taking Saw palmetto, despite significant improvements in urinary outflow and obstructive symptoms.
+Selective shrinking of the central portion of the prostate, which directly surrounds the urinary tube (urethra) might explain why studies do not show appreciable shrinking of the whole gland in men taking Saw palmetto, despite significant improvements in urinary outflow and obstructive symptoms.